 - Child maintenance and spousal maintenance.

-You and your former partner can apply for consent orders to be made in the Family Court without going to court.
+You and your former partner can apply for consent orders to be made in the Federal Circuit and Family Court of Australia without going to court.

-If proceedings have been commenced in the Federal Circuit Court, and you subsequently reach an agreement, you can ask the Court to make orders by consent.
+If proceedings have been commenced in Court, and you subsequently reach an agreement, you can ask the Court to make orders by consent.